-- site clearing and excavation (locations and extent); - explosives manufacture, storage, and use (location and management); - blasting (frequency and methods); - construction of access roads; - borrow materials requirement (source and quantity); - water management, including construction water diversions (location, methods of construction and timing), dewatering or deposition activities required (location, methods, timing); - number of employees and transportation of employees; - management of hazardous materials, fuels and residues; - relocation of existing roads, e.g. the Galore Creek mine access road, if required; and - upgrades to bridges, if required.
+- site clearing and excavation (locations and extent); - explosives storage and use (quantities, location and management); - blasting (frequency and methods); - construction of access roads; - borrow materials requirement (source and quantity); - water management, including construction water diversions (location, methods of construction and timing), dewatering or deposition activities required (location, methods, timing); - number of employees and transportation of employees; - management of hazardous materials, fuels and residues; - relocation of existing roads or infrastructure, e.g. the Galore Creek mine access road and work camp, if required; and - upgrades to bridges, if required.